Cinema of Russia: 2022 boycott

 The 2022 Russian invasion of Ukraine has impacted Russian cinema.
 The Russian Association of Theater Owners said that there is a "high probability of the liquidation of the entire film screening industry"; ticket sales in March 2022 were half of what they had been in March 2021.
 The Annecy International Animation Film Festival, Berlinale, Cannes, Venice, and the Toronto Film Festival banned official Russian delegations.
 The Stockholm Film Festival banned all Russian projects funded by the government.
 The European Film Awards and Emmys banned Russian films outright.
 FIAPF (Fédération Internationale des Associations de Producteurs de Films, translated as the International Federation of Film Producers Associations) paused the accreditation of the Moscow International Film Festival and Message to Man until further notice.
 MIPTV in France won't allow "any Russian film and TV outfits" in 2022, and Russia has also been banned from the Banff World Media Festival and NATPE.
 Several major international film distributors, including The Walt Disney Company, Sony Pictures, Paramount, and Warner Bros stopped screening films in Russia; prior to the invasion, movies produced in the United States made up 70% of the Russian film market.
 FIPRESCI announced that it will not participate in festivals and other events organized by the Russian government and its offices, and canceled a colloquium in St. Petersburg, that was to make it familiar with new Russian films.

 Ukrainian film director Sergei Loznitsa spoke out against banning Russian films.
 He said: "Among Russian filmmakers, there are people who have condemned the war, who oppose the regime and openly expressed their condemnation.
 And in a way they're victims of this whole conflict like the rest of us."
 And: "We must not judge people based on their passports.
 We can judge them on their acts."
 Dissident Russian film director Kirill Serebrennikov also spoke out against the boycott.

 Russian film production

 There are around 400 private production companies.
 They do not have their own facilities for creating films, and therefore must rent out spaces and equipment from their qualified partners.
 There are 35 film studios (9 of them are governmental) that are the major service for renting space.
 The studios have 107 shooting pavilions.
 There are 23 private companies on the Russian market that rent their equipment of all kinds to the production teams.

 Leading production companies on the market

 The list is composed by the Cinema Foundation of Russia.
-It allows companies get governmental financial support.
+It allows companies to get governmental financial support.
 In 2017 the number of market leaders was increased up to 10 companies.